kirkofypsi/7DWorkProblemModel/README.md

 # Catalogue of work problems

 Work-related health risks have been since long studied by the science.
-Initially, the studies were almost completely limited to physical work hazards but in the recent decades, the focus has shifted towards mental and social factors and how they affect workers' health.
+Initially, their studies were almost completely limited to physical work hazards but in the recent decades, the focus has shifted towards mental and social factors and how they affect workers' health.
 In scientific literature, they are usually referred to as psychosocial stressors or hazards.
-It must be noted that we don't want to stop at work aspects that negatively affects health but also to include those work characteristics that prevents employees from achieving self actualization and the full satisfaction from work.
-That is why, we use the name "work problem" to describe any source of frustration, stress, or dissatisfaction for the employees in their workplace.
+We use instead the simpler term "work problem" as we want to also include those work characteristics that prevents employees from achieving self actualization and the full satisfaction from work, even if they are not negatively affecting employees' mental health or well-being.
+Therefore for us the term "work problem" means any source of employees' frustration, stress, or dissatisfaction in the workplace.

 # 7D Work Problem Model™